anchor/fleet-magento-docs/docs/how-to/manage-users.md

 Creating a user
 ----

 You can add [roles](/how-to/manage-roles) to a user when you create them, or you can do that separately.
-A user with no roles will not be authorized to do anything and has no authentication certificates.
+A user with no roles will not be authorized to do anything and has no authorization privileges.

 ```
 $ fleet auth user add test@example.com
 Added user: test@example.com
 ```

-When adding roles use a comma separated list:
+When adding multiple roles use a comma separated list:

 ```
 $ fleet auth user add test@example.com --roles Developer,Accountant